angular/protractor/docs/getting-started.md

     npm install -g protractor

-(or omit the -g if you'd prefer not to intall globally).
+(or omit the -g if you'd prefer not to install globally).

 The example test expects a selenium standalone server to be running at localhost:8888.
 Protractor comes with a script to help download and install